top of page

 Drawing on the ministry of Jesus Christ to confront injustice and oppression.

-In Pasadena, California I facilitated a community organizing initiative with around 50 nonprofit organizations, the school district, and the city to enhance the support for marginalized communities through First United Methodist Church.
+In Pasadena, California I facilitated a community organizing effort with around 50 nonprofit organizations, the school district, and the city to enhance the support for marginalized communities through First United Methodist Church.
 Pasadena is a beautiful and creative city, but also an extremely segregated community in need of relationships across the divides to take root.
 I found delight throughout this faith-based community organizing venture as I got to make connections and hear the stories of people helping their neighbors in a variety of ways.
 From City Hall, to the history museum, and my favorite: a school bus converted into a mobile wood shop that could go to underserved neighborhoods and offer on-site creative courses.

 The story I take with me from all these conversations was a remarkable woman who did the laundry for all of the homeless students who attended Pasadena Public Schools.
 From a little closet with a washer and dryer in the district administration building she ensured all students would have dignity even as the California housing crisis pushed more and more families into homelessness.
 I also will never forget that while meeting the City Manager, the soon to retire Mayor of nearly 20 years interrupted our meeting and gave me a cookie.
 My call to ministry and to our shared work for Justice and Mercy is focused on what lies beyond the walls of our churches where our UCC witness is so inspiring to those on the margins and those called to help.